Contamination (film): Production

 After the success of his film Starcrash, director Luigi Cozzi wanted to follow it up with another science fiction film.
 On seeing Ridley Scott's film Alien his producer decided he wanted Cozzi to make something similar.
+Cozzi later remarked, "Without the existence of Alien, we could not have made this movie at all."

 Due to budgetary constraints Cozzi decided to set the film on Earth, although retaining the ideas of the alien eggs and a large creature from Scott's film, and wrote a script called Alien Arrives on Earth.
 Producer Claudio Mancini wanted to use the name Contamination, which had been the working title for an aborted film he had been developing based on the Jane Fonda film The China Syndrome.
-The name was changed against Cozzi's wishes, with the producer also insisting on Cozzi developing more James Bond-style elements as opposed to his science fiction theme.
+The name was changed against Cozzi's wishes, with the producer also insisting that Cozzi develop more James Bond-style elements rather than his science fiction theme.

 The film's production offices were in the same building as those used by the makers of Zombi 2 and, impressed by the profits that film had made, Cozzi decided to try to hire the same cast members, although ultimately Ian McCulloch was the only actor to work on Contamination.
-Cozzi wanted to use Caroline Munro (who had been featured in Starcrash) as Colonel Holmes but once again the producer overruled him and hired Louise Marleau instead.
+Cozzi wanted to use Caroline Munro (who had been featured in Starcrash) as Colonel Holmes but once again the producer overruled him and hired Canadian actress Louise Marleau instead.

 Contamination was shot in eight weeks between 14 January and 4 March 1980.
 The film schedule included three weeks in Rome and then a further two weeks split between location shooting in New York City, Florida and Colombia.
 Cozzi had wanted to use animation or stop motion photography to realise the alien cyclops at the film's climax but was once again overruled by the producer, and an animatronic version was constructed instead.
 Cozzi subsequently claimed that this creature failed to work properly and would barely move, so he had to use rapid jump cuts to hide the fact that it was being pulled about by stagehands.

-In a 2010 interview with Fangoria, Cozzi revealed that the film was made as a ripoff of Alien, going so far as to say, "Without the existence of Alien, we could not have made this movie at all" and that the original title for the film had been Contamination: The Alien Arrives on Earth.

 Release

-Contamination was released in West Germany on 9 May 1980, where it was distributed by Residenz-Film.
+Contamination premiered in Bologna on 2 August 1980.
+It was distributed in Italy by P.A.C..
+It was released in West Germany on 5 September, where it was distributed by Residenz-Film.

+Home media

 The BBFC classified the uncut version with a 15 certificate.
 It was released on home video in the United States under the titles Alien Contamination and Toxic Spawn, which are both heavily edited.
 Cozzi later revealed that Cannon Films, the film's North American distributor, had changed the name to Alien Contamination in order to capitalize on the popularity of Ridley Scott's Alien (1979).
 It is now available in the US in an unedited version which has been released on DVD.

 Arrow Video released the film uncut on Blu-Ray in 2015.
 The uncut version runs 95 minutes.